arturopala/buffer-and-slice/README.md

 The usual workflow will use Buffer to elaborate an array and Slice to share it outside of component/function.

+Both Buffer and Slice come in two variants: generic and specialized for Int.

 Dependencies
 ---